Find Healthcare Schools

 Private not-for-profit Public vs. Private

 The total student population at Bradley University is 5,855, of which 4,574 students are undergraduates and of those, 4,450 are full-time.
-For undergraduates at Bradley, the average graduation time is 4.2 years.
+It takes the average Bradley undergraduate about 4.2 years to complete their degree.

 Public Public vs. Private